Creativity is Justice in Action

 We are fools.

-Seriously, sometimes I wonder if I am just stubborn or stupid.
-Either way, we are foolish for marching forward.
-Today, I finally finished editing Becoming Fools … and … we received our first response back from a film festival in which we submitted the film.
-It went like this:
+Why do we keep marching forward in something that seems so foolish?
+Seriously, sometimes I wonder if I am just stubborn or foolish myself.
+Either way, we seem foolish for pressing on.
+Today, I finally finished editing “Becoming Fools”, and we received our first response back from a film festival where we submitted the project.
+It read:

 “I’m sorry to inform you that your project was not selected … Best of luck with your future projects.”

-Now, let me set the stage for this message.
-I’ve been working on the Becoming Fools documentary for two years; full time for the last year and a half.
-And really … Full time is an understatement.
-It’s more like 16 hours a day, 6 days a week.
-I don’t share this for sympathy.
-I share it to reinforce the fact that I am truly, without a doubt … foolish.
+Let me set the stage for this message.
+I’ve been working on the “Becoming Fools” documentary for two years, full-time for the last year and a half, and honestly, “full-time” is an understatement.
+It’s more like 16 hours a day, six days a week.
+I don’t share this for sympathy; I share it to emphasize just how truly foolish I feel.

-There are days in which I wonder if I have wasted the last few years of my life investing into this foolish endeavor.
-Somedays it stings the very core of my being and I feel like a total failure.
+There are days when I wonder if I have wasted the last few years of my life investing in this seemingly foolish endeavor.
+Some days, it really stings and makes me feel like a total failure.
+But then I take a deep breath and remember why we started this project: it is a story that needs to be shared to inspire others.

 Was Italo a fool?
 Yes.
 Was he a failure?
 Absolutely not.